 Paul Dorpat: A Seattle historian whose column is in the Sunday edition of The Seattle Times newspaper, and additional material for each article appears on his blog, usually on Thursday ahead of the newspaper edition.
 In his research and writing Mr. Dorpat has provided a great deal of information about streets in Seattle.
 Although Mr. Dorpat retired in 2019, his column is being maintained by other writers.
 Info about Post Alley was derived from the column of June 25, 2020, by Jean Sherrard.

 Four Wagons West, by Roberta Frye Watt, 1931, and Pig-Tail Days in Old Seattle, by Sophie Frye Bass, 1937.
-The Seattle Public Library no longer has any circulating copies of these books.
-There are reserved copies at the downtown library’s 9th floor History Department or 10th floor Seattle Room.
-The King County Library System does have some copies which can be checked out.
+There are reserved copies of these books at the downtown Seattle Public Library’s 9th floor History Department or 10th floor Seattle Room.
+The King County Library system has copies which can be checked out.
 The University Bookstore has reprinted editions which you can buy.

 Native Seattle, by Coll Thrush, 2007.
-This is the best book available about the relationship between Seattle’s early white settlers and the native population which they encountered, and how the two groups interacted.
-While the book is not about streets, I mention it here because of the descriptions of places in Seattle’s natural environment which were filled in, straightened, regraded or otherwise obliterated to become city streets.
+This is the best book available about the relationship between Seattle’s early white settlers, the native population which they encountered, and how the two groups interacted.
+While the book Native Seattle is not about streets, I mention it here because of the descriptions of places in Seattle’s natural environment which were filled in, straightened, regraded or otherwise obliterated to become city streets.

 Too High and Too Steep, by David B. Williams, 2015.
 Unlike Seattle street naming which was mostly organic, there definitely were city ordinances for the regrading of streets.
 Author David B. Williams writes: